a0x8o/presto/presto-docs/src/main/sphinx/admin/spill.rst

 When user memory pool is exhausted then a single query will be promoted to a reserved pool.
 In such case only that query is allowed to progress thus reducing cluster concurrency.
 Revocable memory will try to prevent that by triggering spill.
 Reserved pool is of ``query.max-total-memory-per-node`` size.
-If ``query.max-total-memory-per-node`` is large compared to the total memory available on the node, then the general memory pool may not have enough memory to run larger queries.
-If spill is enabled, then this will cause excessive spilling for queries that consume large amounts of memory per node.
+This means that when ``query.max-total-memory-per-node`` is large then user memory pool might be much smaller than ``query_max_memory_per_node``.
+This will cause excessive spilling for queries that consume large amounts of memory per node.
-These queries would finish much quicker if spill were disabled because they would execute in the reserved pool.
-However, doing so could also significantly reduce cluster concurrency.
-In such a situation we recommend disabling the reserved memory pool via the ``experimental.reserved-pool-enabled`` config property.
+Such queries could finish much quicker when spill is disabled because they execute in reserved pool.
+However, this could also significantly reduce cluster concurrency.
+In such situations we recommend to disable reserved memory pool via ``experimental.reserved-pool-enabled`` config property.

 Spill Disk Space
 ----------------